-- 0xEA Channel Training Error: If the memory initialization process is unable to properly perform the Data/Data Strobe timing training on a memory channel, the BIOS emits a beep code and displays POST Diagnostic LED code 0xEA momentarily during the beeping.
-If there is usable memory in the system on other channels, POST memory initialization continues.
-Otherwise, the system beeps and halts with POST Diagnostic LED code 0xEA staying displayed. - 0xEB Memory Test Error: If a DDR3 DIMM or a set of DDR3 DIMMs on the same memory channel fails memory testing but usable memory remains available, the BIOS emits a beep code and displays POST Diagnostic LED code 0xEB momentarily during the beeping, then continues POST.
-If all of the memory fails memory testing, then system memory error code 0xE8 (No Usable Memory) as described above. - 0xED Population Error: If the installed memory contains an invalid DIMM configuration on any channel in the system, the system beeps and halts with POST Diagnostic LED code 0xED.
+- 0x54/0xEB Memory Test Error: If a DDR3 DIMM or a set of DDR3 DIMMs on the same memory channel fails memory testing but usable memory remains available, the BIOS emits a beep code and displays POST Diagnostic LED code 0xEB momentarily during the beeping, then continues POST.
+If all of the memory fails memory testing, then system memory error code 0xE8 (No Usable Memory) as described above. - 0xED Population Error or Invalid DIMM: If the installed memory contains an invalid DIMM configuration on any channel in the system, the system beeps and halts with POST Diagnostic LED code 0xED.
+The DIMM are installed incorrectly, not following the "Fill Farthest First" rule (Slot 1 must be filled before Slot 2).
+This will result in a DIMM Population Error, with a Memory Error Halt 0xED.

-Note: Mixed DIMM configurations are not supported and not validated by Intel®.
+Note: Mixed DIMM configurations are not supported and not validated by Intel[®].